clublettreurs/cure-script/config/docs/en/62-ておく-vs-てしまう-helper-verb-secrets.md

 In this particular case it would probably mean something like
 "I'll go ahead and explain to them, even though that's not what I'm expected to do, or perhaps not what people want me to do.
-I'll just go right ahead and explain to them<code> – </code>説明してしまう"
+I'll just go right ahead and explain to them — <code>説明してしまう</code>

 In another situation we might say something like